Most federal workers will report to the office Monday — as the rest of the country isolates itself

 The government’s pandemic response has left many government managers and their staffs on edge.

 Snow days are cut and dried — operations slow for a day or two.
-A shutdown has defined contours — who can work and who can’t, and which services can’t continue as a result.
+A shutdown has defined contours — who can work and who can’t and which services can’t continue as a result.
 But the coronavirus strategy feels to many workers like a slow-roll to a precipice.

 “Asking employees to work like this has never been done before,” said Daniel Kaniewski, who until February was the Federal Emergency Management Agency’s second-ranking official.
 “Can you do the functions of government at home on this scope and for an extended duration?”

-Dozens of federal employees have tested positive for the virus, including at Department of Veterans Affairs hospitals and Department of Homeland Security offices.
-Their cases have led a few agencies, including the Securities and Exchange Commission, NASA and the Environmental Protection Agency, to send some offices home to telework.
+Dozens of federal employees have tested positive for the virus, including at Veterans Affairs hospitals and Department of Homeland Security offices.
+Their cases have led a few agencies, including the Securities and Exchange Commission, NASA and the Environmental Protection Agency, to send some offices’ employees home to telework.

 Agencies have shifted to pandemic footing — at the edges.
 They are limited to “mission-critical” travel.
 The Pentagon has canceled public tours.
 NASA, the Federal Aviation Administration and others have stress-tested their computer networks to see whether they can handle the load of so many employees dialing in at once.
 (Connections were slow.)